An almost sure KPZ relation for SLE and Brownian motion: Examples

+The law of the left and the right boundary length process for $\wh\eta '$ when $\wh\eta'$ is parameterized by quantum natural time and run until it exits $\varphi( (-\infty,M]\times[0,\pi] )$ is absolutely continuous with respect to a $\kappa'/4$-stable L\'evy process with only negative jumps stopped at a certain time by the preceding paragraph,~\cite[Corollary~1.19]{wedges}, and since when mapping $U$ to the strip as above, the law of the restriction of the field to $(-\infty,M]\times[0,\pi]$ is absolutely continuous with respect to the analogous restricted field for a thick quantum wedge of weight $\frac{3\gamma^2}{2}-2$ \cite[Section~4.4 and Footnote~1]{wedges}.
+Hence our claim follows by \cite[Lemma~VIII.1]{bertoin-book}.

 The set of times $t\geq 0$ when $\wt R_t=\inf_{s\in[0,t]}\wt R_s$ has the law of the range of a stable subordinator of index $1/2$.
-Hence the law of $\wh X$ is absolutely continuous with respect to the law of the range of the composition of two independent subordinators of index $1/2$ and $\kappa'/4-1$, respectively.
-By the text surrounding \cite[equation (5.21)]{gs09}, the law of $\wh X$ is absolutely continuous with respect to the law of the range of a subordinator of index $\kappa'/8-1/2$, so $\dim_{\mcl H}(\wh X)=\kappa'/8-1/2$.
-It follows by Theorem~\ref{thm-dim-relation} that~\eqref{eqn-dimcalc-4} holds for $\kappa'\in(4,8)$. \end{proof}
+Hence the law of $\wh X$ is absolutely continuous with respect to the law of the range of the composition of two (not necessarily independent) subordinators of index $1/2$ and $\kappa'/4-1$, respectively.
+By the uniform dimension transformation result for subordinators~\cite[Theorem 4.1]{hawkes-uniform}, a.s.\ $\dim_{\mcl H}(\wh X)=\kappa'/8-1/2$.
+By Theorem~\ref{thm-dim-relation}, a.s.\ the dimension of the intersection of $\wh\eta'$ with any non-trivial segment of $\bdy U$ is given by~\eqref{eqn-dimcalc-4}.
+Recalling the argument at the beginning of the proof, a.s.\ the set of double points of $\wh\eta'$ is a.s.\ given by~\eqref{eqn-dimcalc-4}.
+Since chordal SLE$_{\kappa'}$ a.s.\ does not have any boundary double points~\cite[Remark 5.3]{miller-wu-dim}, the double point dimension for other types of SLE$_{\kappa'}$ is obtained via local absolute continuity, as in the preceding examples. \end{proof}

 The dimension of the intersection points of two GFF flow lines (in the sense of \cite{ig1}) was first obtained in \cite[Theorem~1.5]{miller-wu-dim}.
 In our calculation below we assume the flow lines are generated from the same GFF as $\eta'$, and we assume without loss of generality that the first flow line is given by the right boundary of $\eta'([0,\infty))$.
 As we will explain just below, we can sample from the law of the flow line intersection points by considering a Bessel process $Y$ which encodes the quantum wedge which lies between the two flow lines.
 The Bessel process $Y$ that we consider has a different dimension than the Bessel process in \cite[Section~4.4]{wedges}, since the excursions of $Y$ encode quantum boundary lengths rather than quantum areas.
 We derive the dimension of $Y$ in the following lemma.